Scipio456/Wifi-Device-Scanner/README.md

 # Network Device Scanner

-A Python script to discover devices on your local network using ARP, ICMP, and TCP scans.
+A Python script to discover devices on your local network using ARP scans.
 For educational purposes only.
 Modification of this software is prohibited.

 ## Features
 - **ARP Scan**: Maps IP addresses to MAC addresses for device discovery.
-- **ICMP Scan**: Uses ping to detect devices not responding to ARP.
-- **TCP Scan**: Checks common ports (e.g., SSH, HTTP, HTTPS) for active services.
 - **Dynamic IP Detection**: Auto-detects network range if not specified, ideal for Wi-Fi or hotspots.
 - **Interface Specification**: Requires a network interface (e.g., `en0`, `wlan0`).
+- **Improved Hostname Resolution**: Uses reverse DNS with increased timeout.
+- **Robust Vendor Lookup**: Uses a local OUI database with API fallback to avoid rate limits.
-- **Logging**: Saves results to `devices.log` without identifiable metadata.
+- **Logging**: Saves detailed debug logs to `devices.log` without identifiable metadata.

 ## Usage